jdmar3/inls718/schedule/index.md

 8. *Selection and use of particular pieces of information in house listings:* Savolainen, R. (2009).
 Interpreting informational cues: An explorative study on information use among prospective homebuyers.
-*Journal of the American Society for Information Science & Technology, 60*(11), 2244-2254. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.21167)\]
+*Journal of the American Society for Information Science &amp; Technology, 60*(11), 2244-2254. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.21167)\]